nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 ### Software Token

 In my opinion, this is my favorite alternative to SMS authentication, and there are 2 main methods for this.
 You could use an app that enables push notifications.
-When you try to log in to an app or website, you receive a notification on your phone that may say something like "Is this really you?"
+When you try to log in to BookFace, you receive a notification on your phone that may say something like "Is this really you?"
 Clicking "Yes" will log you in.

 The other option is an authenticator app that continually generates one-time passcodes.
-The app or website you try to log into will ask for the one-time passcode, and entering it correctly will log you in.
+When logging into BookFace, it will ask for the one-time passcode, and entering it correctly will log you in.

+### Nothing

+We're all forgetting the most obvious solution here.
+(In fact, I'm writing this in an edit since I forgot to include it initially!)
+Just **do nothing**.
+Don't require users to set up multi-factor authentication at all.
+Perhaps enforce stricter password requirements, but with modern password managers, who cares?
+I'll generate a 99-character-long random password just for you, BookFace.

 ## Conclusion

 I think software tokens work the best, because they are very similar to SMS authentication, but without the drawbacks.
-Since it is all on your phone, the you won't notice any difference.
-In fact, you may be able to install some of these apps on your computer as well for convenience.
-Most of these push notification or authenticator apps will have a way to "backup" your codes, so if you lose your phone then you can import your data into the new phone.
+Since it can be all on your phone, then you won't notice any difference.
+In fact, you *may* be able to install some of these apps on your computer as well for convenience (e.g. phone dying or getting lost!)
+Most of these push notification or authenticator apps will have a way to "backup" your codes, so if you lose your phone then you can import your data into the new one.
 Also, you don't share your phone number with these companies, which I think is a nice bonus.